 Kate is a small business owner and busy mom who doesn't have a lot of time to spend at the DMV.

-After venting to my mother-in-law who used to work at the DMV not too long ago, she told me that besides making sure I have the right stuff with me when I go, the easiest way to avoid spending the rest of my life there is to just go at the right times.
-Another perk?
-If you select days and times that are less crowded, the staff will be less overwhelmed and crabby.
-Here's her best strategies.
+After I vented to my mother-in-law (who used to work at the DMV), she told me that besides making sure I have the right stuff with me when I go, the easiest way to avoid spending the rest of my life there is to just go at the right times.
+She said if you make an appointment strategically on the days and times that are less crowded, the staff will be less overwhelmed and crabby.
+Below, you will find all her best strategies.

 Strategies for Avoiding Crowds at the DMV